CVA-01: Cancellation

 In mid-1963 the Minister of Defence Peter Thorneycroft announced in Parliament that one new aircraft carrier would be built, at an estimated cost of £60 million, although the Treasury thought that the final cost was likely to be nearer £100 million.
 This was based on the carrier using the same aircraft as the Royal Air Force, the Hawker Siddeley P.1154 supersonic V/STOL aircraft (a larger version of what would become the Hawker Siddeley Harrier).
 The single new carrier would be part of a three carrier fleet with a refitted Eagle and Hermes until 1980.
 After the General Election of October 1964, however, the new Labour Government wanted to cut back defence spending, and the RAF attacked the Royal Navy's carrier in an attempt to safeguard first its BAC TSR-2 strike/reconnaissance aircraft and then its proposed replacement, the General Dynamics F-111, from the cuts.

 The new government, and by extension the Treasury, were particularly concerned about the size issues involved, as these were fluctuating quite frequently.
 They, therefore, demanded that the Admiralty keep to 53,000 tons.
-With the navy unwilling to alter the size of the carrier and its air group accordingly the difficulties spiraled, and the final tonnage was much more likely to be nearer 55,000 tons.
+With the navy unwilling to alter the size of the carrier and its air group accordingly the difficulties spiralled, and the final tonnage was much more likely to be nearer 55,000 tons.
 The design issues also increased, including dramatically reduced top speed, deck space, armour, and radar equipment.
 When the Cabinet met in February 1966, the new Secretary of State for Defence, Denis Healey, strongly supported the RAF and their plan for long-range strike aircraft, by now the F-111, partially due to the cost issues of running fleet carriers, and partially due to opposition to a strong British military.
 This meeting resulted in the 1966 Defence White Paper.
-In this paper, the CVA-01 was finally canceled, along with the remainder of the Type 82 destroyers that would have been built as escorts, of which only was eventually completed.
+In this paper, the CVA-01 was finally cancelled, along with the remainder of the Type 82 destroyers that would have been built as escorts, of which only was eventually completed.
 Instead, plans were made for the modernisation of Eagle and Ark Royal.
 The final chief designer of CVA-01 said that by the time project was cancelled, so many design compromises had been made because of size and budget restrictions, that the whole project had become risky.
 The following year, a supplement to the review marked the ending of a global presence with the withdrawal of British presence "East of Suez".
 The year after, the purchase of F-111s was cancelled.